nuken/kid-games/README.md

 **A self-hosted, "Walled Garden" Learning Management System (LMS) designed for safe, distraction-free home education.**

-Unlike standard game sites, Nuken LMS provides a closed-loop environment.
-It allows parents and educators to host a private server where students can learn, track progress, and even socialize safely without ever being exposed to the open internet, advertisements, or external tracking.
+Nuken LMS allows parents and educators to host a private server where students can learn, track progress, and socialize safely without exposure to the open internet.

-Designed to run on home servers (Intel N100, Raspberry Pi, Synology) or standard web hosting.
+**🎯 Target Audience:**
+Currently pre-loaded with content optimized for **Preschool to 2nd Grade** (Literacy, Basic Math, Logic).
+However, the platform is **grade-agnostic**—it is built to grow with your students, allowing you to easily develop or install modules for older age groups (Coding, Advanced Math, Typing, etc.).

+---

 ## 📋 Table of Contents
 - [The Walled Garden](#walled-garden)